-In order to maintain compliance with Head Start/Early Head Start and City of Chicago day care licensing regulations, we will require that you provide documentation that your child has well child visits, lab tests and immunizations on a schedule prescribed by the American Academy of Pediatrics.
-The schedule can be viewed in Appendix III (page 32).
+In order to maintain compliance with Head Start/Early Head Start and City of Chicago day care licensing regulations, we will require that you provide documentation that your child has well child visits, lab tests, and immunizations on a schedule prescribed by the American Academy of Pediatrics.
+The schedule can be viewed in Appendix III.
+In addition, all children age 12 months and older must have a submitted dental exam as part of their health requirements.
+Children with chronic health conditions should have their current action/ treatment plans submitted to your assigned Family Support Specialist or a member of the Health Team.
 If we do not receive this documentation, staff will follow up with you to ensure that we remain in compliance.
 All health requirements for children should be current during the time of enrollment for new and returning students.
-Any health requirements that expire during school year, are to be updated as soon as possible and submitted to Educare's health team or assigned FSS.
+Any health requirements that expire during the school year are to be updated as soon as possible and submitted to Educare's Health Team or your assigned Family Support Specialist.